ginstrom/phaser-game/cline_docs/codebaseSummary.md

 - `/exit`: Handle game exit, optionally saving the game

 ## Recent Significant Changes
+- [2025-03-07] Configured PostgreSQL database in docker-compose for the data store
+- [2025-03-07] Added a PostgreSQL service to docker-compose.yml with persistent volume
+- [2025-03-07] Updated the backend service to connect to the database
+- [2025-03-07] Decided to use SQLite for testing environment
 - [2025-03-07] Enabled automatic reloading for the frontend in Docker Compose when code changes are made
 - [2025-03-07] Updated webpack.config.js to use file watching with polling for better Docker compatibility
 - [2025-03-07] Implemented enum-based type system for game entities using a shared JSON configuration for both backend and frontend